 Four government-funded organizations are leading the Ontario Health Study: the Ontario Institute for Cancer Research is funded by the Ontario Ministry of Research, Innovation and Science to conduct research on cancer; Cancer Care Ontario which is funded by the Ontario Ministry of Health and Long-Term Care to improve cancer services; Public Health Ontario which is funded by the Ministry of Health and Long-Term Care and is dedicated to protecting and promoting the health of all Ontarians and reducing inequities in health.

-The Ontario Health Study is a participating cohort of the Canadian Partnership for Tomorrow Project.
+The Ontario Health Study is a participating cohort of the Canadian Partnership for Tomorrow Project (CPTP).
 That project is funded by the Canadian Partnership Against Cancer which is funded by Health Canada to coordinate national efforts to reduce the number of cases of cancer.
 The CPTP is made up of five regional health studies across Canada: